 7. This is not over

-*Also, I am now and ambassador so if you do want to purchase it, please use the following links.
-I paid for the programme myself and all opinions are my own, but I will receive a small commission if you buy it.
+Also, I am now an ambassador, so if you do want to purchase it, please use the following links.
+I paid for the programme myself, and all opinions are my own, but I will receive a small commission if you buy it.

-If you want the workouts + meal plan (contains PIIT28 version 1, 2 and 3), link is here;
+- If you want the TRANSFORMATION PACK (workouts + meal plan, contains PIIT28 version 1, 2 and 3), link is here;

-If you only want the vegan meal plan, link is here.
+- If you only want the workouts, PIIT POWER PACK (PIIT version 1, 2, 3) is here.

 8. My results